corona-warn-app/cwa-website/blog/2021-04-21-eventregistration/index.md

 There are two different scenarios in which organizers, retailers, and private individuals can use the new event registration feature.

-**Scenario 1: Ad-hoc event**
+**Scenario 1: event**

-An ad-hoc event can be created at short notice and has a defined start and end time.
+An event can be created at short notice and has a defined start and end time.
 This includes, for example, private meetings, celebrations or smaller events.

-**Scenario 2: Permanent location**
+**Scenario 2: place**

-In contrast to ad-hoc events, so-called permanent locations do not have a fixed start and end time.
+In contrast to events, places do not have a fixed start and end time.
 In this case, a QR code is typically made available in a room for a longer period of time.
 Guests re-scan this QR code each time they visit.
 Examples of a permanent location are hairdressers or restaurants.

 **Please note: attendees or guests who didn't install the Corona-Warn-App**